A Caring Guy Is a Hot Guy

 Women do like to talk to about what's going on in the sack, and they want to please their man -- and a tactful approach is often best.
 Ask them what they like.
 Be sure to ask for what you want in a positive and validating way.
 Kirschner advises saying something along the lines of, "I would really love if you [fill in the blanks]."

 Performance Anxiety Is Shared

 When you have an off night and can't perform, she feels bad, too.
 She might worry that she no longer turns you on and she will want assurance that that is not true.
 She will want to talk about what's going on and what you are doing about it, especially if it's a recurring problem.
 "It's a touchy thing for both of you," says Kirschner, "but talking about it is a plus."

 Mirroring Is a Barometer of Love

 Remember the saying "imitation is the highest form of flattery"?
-A woman often conveys how she feels about you by mirroring your moods and moves.
-She may order a meal that pairs with yours, wear your favorite color, or smile or cross her arms when you do.
-Mimicking is her way of putting you at ease and letting you know she is charmed.
+A woman often conveys how they feel about you by mirroring your moods and moves.
+They may order a meal that pairs with yours, wear your favorite color, or smile or cross their arms when you do.
+Mimicking is their way of putting you at ease and letting you know they are charmed.

 Your Shirt May Be a Love Magnet

 Does your partner curl up in your sweater or sneak into your work shirt?
 Some researchers have found that the scent of a man's perspiration has a relaxing effect on women.